eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 The `<gc-start>` element provides a snapshot of the free memory available in the heap and the status of marked objects.
-At the start of the increment, the heap is 33% free, with 1376 MB (1442840576 B) of the total 4096 MB (4294967296 B) heap size free.
+At the start of the increment, the heap is 33% free, with 1376 MB (1442840576 B) of the total 4096 MB (4294967296 B) heap free.

 The `<remembered-set>` element records the status of the remembered set metastructure of the JVM, a structure that records object references that cross different regions.
-One remembered set corresponds to one region of the heap.
 During the rebuilding of the *remembered set* metastructure, any regions that cannot be rebuilt into a remembered set due to a lack of memory resource in the metastructure are marked as *overflow* regions.
 Cycles cannot reclaim memory from *overflow* regions.

-The global *mark* cycle populates the remembered set and attempts to completely rebuild the set for the overflowed regions.
-The logs show that at the start of this STW subincrement, the remembered set count WHAT DOES THIS MEAN? is 2197888, the metastructure is using 94% of its total available memory, and three *overflow* regions need to be rebuilt.
+The aim of the global mark cycle to create a new record of object liveness can be seen in the remembered set statistics.
+The global mark cycle populates the remembered set and also attempts to completely rebuild the set for the overflowed regions.

+The logs show that at the start of this STW subincrement, the remembered set count is 2,197,888 cards, the metastructure is using 94% of its total available memory, and three *overflow* regions need to be rebuilt.

 The `<gc-op>` element records that the STW subincrement runs a mark operation.
 This operation begins the process of building a record of object liveness across the heap.